bwaklog/bwaklog.github.io/site/content/posts/dotfiles.md

 ## Extras

 This is something i just pulled out of reddit recently and would love to share it.
 Thanks to [u/77ilham77](https://reddit.com/u/77ilham77), there is a way to move windows without the title bar and I absolutely love it.
-It's just a simple command and viola you are read
+It's just a simple command and viola you are read.
+This allows you to hold down `<C-CMD>` and lets u move the window with your mouse.

 ```bash
 defaults write -g NSWindowShouldDragOnGesture -bool true